 - Your Name: Undoubtedly, your name should be the clearest sentence in your CV; therefore, it takes 20-24 pt.

-- Headings and Subheadings: Your job titles, companies you worked at, dates, and locations, use with them 11-14 pt.
+- Headings and Subheadings: Use 11-14 pt with your job titles, companies you worked at, dates, and locations.

 - Body Text + Contact info: Mentioning your tasks, skills, and any other text comes after a heading/subheading, they all take 10-12 pt.

-Try to form a wise space for margins avoiding either too much space, or too narrow, where the first sends emptiness to the receiver, and the latter makes the recruiter feel uncomfortable with too much stuffed and crowded text.
-A good margin ranges between 0.5 inches ~ 1 inch, nearly a thumb width.
+Try to form a wise space for margins, avoiding either too much space or too narrow, where the first sends emptiness to the receiver, and the latter makes the recruiter feel uncomfortable with too much stuffed and crowded text.
+A good margin ranges between 0.5 inch and 1 inch, nearly a thumb width.

-By following these instructions, you’ll have the best layout of your CV that impresses the hiring manager.
+By following these instructions, you’ll have the best layout for your CV that impresses the hiring manager.

 An Applicant Tracking System (ATS) is a crucial software that HR specialists use to easily identify the candidates’ input.
 You can take into account this tool on building your good CV, as it could help you to rank and beat other candidates.

 - Use ATS Keywords: They’re keywords the recruiters use to find a suitable candidate.
 Help them find you by using the keywords that represent your skills, knowledge, and experience that are concise with the vacancy and industry you’re applying for.